-The 138 kV bus at the 1N-Onslow substation and line L-6613 are part of the NPCC Bulk Power System (BPS).
+The 138 kV bus at the 1N-Onslow substation and the line L-6613 are part of the NPCC Bulk Power System (BPS).
 L-6555 is expected to be classified as a BPS element.
-As such, all protection systems associated with the expansion of the IR#738 ring bus POI substation must comply with NPCC Directory 4 System Protection Criteria.
+As such, all protection systems associated with the IR#717 ring bus POI substation must comply with NPCC Directory 4 System Protection Criteria.
+BPS element classification will be determined in the SIS.